AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/email-analysis/understanding-the-email-analysis-area.md

 >
 >**Availability**
 >
->This is available to users with the&nbsp;Select Edition or&nbsp; [Revenue Cycle Analytics](http://www.marketo.com/global-enterprise/marketo-revenue-cycle-analytics/)&nbsp;add-on.
+>This is available to users with the Select Edition or  [Revenue Cycle Analytics](http://www.marketo.com/global-enterprise/marketo-revenue-cycle-analytics/) add-on.
 Contact your sales rep for details.

 ## Email Click Activity Heat Grid {#email-click-activity-heat-grid}